NSHipster/articles/2012-11-05-nsurlprotocol.md

 Because of this, Foundation's [URL Loading System](https://developer.apple.com/documentation/foundation/url_loading_system) is something that every iOS developer would do well to buddy up with.

 When given the choice, applications should adopt the highest-level framework possible for what needs to be done.
-So, if that task is communicating over `http://`, `https://` or `ftp://`, then `NSURLConnection` and friends are a clear choice.
-Apple's networking classes cover the essentials for modern Objective-C application development, from URL and cache management to authentication & cookie storage.
+So, if that task is communicating over `http://`, `https://` or `ftp://`, then `NSURLSession` and friends are a clear choice.
+Apple's networking classes cover the essentials for modern app development, from URL and cache management to authentication & cookie storage.

 Although there's a lot to the URL Loading System, it's designed in a way that hides the underlying complexity, with hooks to provide configuration when needed.
-Any request going through `NSURLConnection` is intercepted by other parts of the system along the way, allowing for things like cached responses being transparently loaded from disk when available.
+Any request going through `NSURLSession` is intercepted by other parts of the system along the way, allowing for things like cached responses being transparently loaded from disk when available.

 Which brings us to this week's topic: `NSURLProtocol`.